BerceniSoft/EscapeBerceni/docs/dev.md

 1. As Andreea, I want to play this game in order to practice my knowledge of my neighbourhood.
 2. As a great adventurer, I want to have fun playing this game, so I can feel like I am going on an adventure during the pandemic.
-3. As a hungry student, I'd like to find inside jokes like shawarma from "La Graşi".
+3. As a curious student, I'd like to find familiar places in this game.
 4. As a mom of two, I want to play a game in order to escape the stress.
 5. As Alex, I would like to see a cool graphic interface.
 6. As a boy living in Berceni, I want to play a game that resembles my neighbourhood in an exciting way.